-- Transport and Main Roads Specification MRS02 Provision for Traffic, including Annexures. - Transport and Main Roads Technical Specification MRTS02 Provision for Traffic, including Annexures (this document). - Queensland Manual of Uniform Traffic Control Devices Part 3, Works on Roads (MUTCD Part 3) including amendments published on the Department of Transport and Main Roads website. - Traffic Management for Construction or Maintenance Work Code of Practice 2008 (Workplace Health and Safety Queensland and Department of Justice and Attorney General). - Part 3 Supplement of Queensland Manual of Uniform Traffic Control Devices including amendments published on the Department of Transport and Main Roads website. - Traffic and Road Use Management (TRUM), Volume 1 Guide to Traffic Management, Part 3: Traffic Studies and Analysis published on the Department of Transport and Main Roads website. - Technical Notes: Traffic Engineering including amendments published on the Department of Transport and Main Roads website.
+- Transport and Main Roads Specification MRS02 Provision for Traffic, including Annexures. - Transport and Main Roads Technical Specification MRTS02 Provision for Traffic, including Annexures (this document). - Queensland Manual of Uniform Traffic Control Devices Part 3, Traffic Control for Works on Roads (MUTCD Part 3) including amendments published on the Department of Transport and Main Roads website. - Queensland Guide to Temporary Traffic Management (QGTTM) Parts 1 through 10, including amendments published on the Department of Transport and Main Roads website. - Traffic Management for Construction or Maintenance Work Code of Practice 2008 (Workplace Health and Safety Queensland and Department of Justice and Attorney General). - Guidline Traffic Management at Works on Roads (TMWOR) including amendments published on the Department of Transport and Main Roads website. - Traffic and Road Use Management Manual (TRUM), Volume 1 Guide to Traffic Management, Part 3: Traffic Studies and Analysis published on the Department of Transport and Main Roads website. - Technical Notes: Traffic Engineering including amendments published on the Department of Transport and Main Roads website.